njgeorge000158/Crowdfunding-ETL/README.md

 ## <ins>Load</ins>

+A snapshot of the Postgres Database's Entity-Relationship Diagram:

 <img width="1369" alt="Screenshot 2023-09-23 at 12 32 42 AM" src="https://github.com/njgeorge000158/Crowdfunding_ETL/assets/137228821/b35c4911-f314-4884-8f3e-71d8910611d2">

 In order to load the cleaned datasets as CSV files into an SQL database we started by creating an Entity Relationship Diagram (ERD) using Quick DBD website (https://www.quickdatabasediagrams.com/).